AndyIbanez/andyibanez-com/content/posts/happy-new-years-2020.md

 So, once again, a big thank you to you all, and have yourself a great 2020!
 Hopefully this will be a great year for us.
 I intend to keep writing this blog, and hopefully to start other similar projects to this one.

+This year, I want to keep getting involved with the Swift and Apple Developer communities.
+I have some exciting plans, but I will share them with you in due time.

 I do not have an article this week as I am taking a short break.
 I'll be back to the regular weekly articles starting on January 8.

+Happy New Year!